lyonsinbeta/lyonsinbeta.github.io/_posts/2016-03-27-reminder-to-disconnect-old-apps.md

 - [Facebook](https://www.facebook.com/settings?tab=applications)

 Pro tip: Anything you don't recognize should almost definitely get the ax.
 Also any game you "totally plan to get back into."

+**Update 2017-04-01**

+I thought I'd share my own stats since I reshare this post every so often.
+During this most recent purge I disconnected:

+- Google - 4
+- Facebook - 2
+- Twitter - 5

+Mostly old games or third-party clients (because sometimes the primary app sucks, _Twitter_) but there were a few acquired companies in there too for apps I don't even use anymore, and I definitely don't want that connection open for no good reason.